 Today, the NAIOP SoCal Young Professionals Group, known as YPG, has more than 500 commercial real estate alumni.
 It is a diverse group from all sectors of the industry.
 To underscore its influence, the current NAIOP SoCal Board of Directors includes 14 members who have gone through the YPG program, including three from the inaugural 2005-2006 class.

 At its core, YPG is a professional development and leadership program.
 Each year, 35 real estate professionals are selected by a group of four to five representatives from the current YPG Recruitment & Selection committee, along with two to three senior-level real estate executives from the chapter board or YPG founders.
 This wide-ranging 12-month, 70-hour program covers critical components of the real estate industry such as land planning, construction, capital markets, architecture, engineering and more.
 MBA-level instructors also offer coaching in personal and professional development that focuses on the candidates’ strengths.
-Additionally, YPG provides extensive relationship-building activities, and leading industry executives guide
+Additionally, YPG provides extensive relationship-building activities, and leading industry executives guide small seminars.

 The founders developed the program from the ground up.
 Dudley reached out to a real estate council in Dallas that operated a young professionals program to create an initial template.
 Sherlock and the group wrote a detailed white paper about their plan.
 Camp convinced the NAIOP SoCal Board of Directors to fund the program.
 Beaudette presented the opportunity to NAIOP Corporate to garner matching funds to kick off the program’s first year.